 These data were used to design subsequent experiments against the additional four isolates, which evaluated the activity of potential human equivalent doses using 100, 200, or 300 mg/kg epetraborole administered orally once-daily and 400 mg/kg epetraborole administered orally every other day.
-These active epetraborole treatment groups were compared against an untreated placebo control and the daily oral standard of care combination regimen of 250 mg/kg clarithromycin, 100 mg/kg ethambutol and 100 mg/kg rifabutin.
+These active epetraborole treatment groups were compared against an untreated placebo control and the daily oral standard of care combination regimen of 250 mg/kg clarithromycin, 100 mg/ kg ethambutol and 100 mg/kg rifabutin.
 We also tested whether the addition of 200 mg/kg epetraborole on top of standard of care would improve the antibacterial activity of the once-daily standard of care regimen.
 This approach is consistent with our planned Phase 2/3 pivotal clinical trial.

 Figure 6 shows the efficacy data for the other four isolates tested: M. avium ATCC 700898; M. intracellulare 1956; M. intracellulare DNA00111; and M. intracellulare DNA00055.
 A dose response was observed across the range of epetraborole doses studied, with all doses leading to at least a 100-fold, or 2-log10, reduction in viable bacteria for all isolates tested.
-Although the standard of care regimen led to a range of 1.7- to 4.2-log10 reductions in viable bacteria across the isolates tested, the addition of 200 mg/kg epetraborole (approximately equivalent to a 650 mg oral human equivalent dose based on area under the curve, or AUC, values from a human oral 500 mg dose) led to statistically significant reductions in viable bacterial colonies over the standard of care regimen alone with every strain tested.
+Although the standard of care regimen led to a range of 1.7- to 4.2-log10 reductions in viable bacteria across the isolates tested, the addition of 200 mg/kg epetraborole (dark green bars; approximately equivalent to a 500 mg oral human equivalent dose based on area under the curve, or AUC, values from a human oral 500 mg dose) led to statistically significant reductions in viable bacterial colonies over the standard of care regimen alone with every strain tested.
 Reductions in viable bacteria for the standard of care plus epetraborole combination regimens ranged from 40,000 to 400,000-fold, or 4.6- to 5.6-log10, reductions in viable bacteria.

 Figure 6.
-Epetraborole antibacterial activity in a chronic model of MAC lung disease in mice against M. avium ATCC 700898 (A), M. intracellulare 1956 (B), M. intracellulare DNA00111 (C), and M. intracellulare DNA0055 (D)
+Epetraborole antibacterial activity in a chronic model of MAC lung disease in mice against M. avium ATCC 700898 (A), M. intracellulare 1956 (B), M. intracellulare DNA00111 (C), and M. intracellulare DNA00055 (D)

-In summary, epetraborole monotherapy showed significant reductions in MAC, in some cases better than the triple-drug regimen.
-In every case, epetraborole on top of standard of care led to significant reductions in MAC.
+In summary, epetraborole monotherapy showed significant reductions in MAC CFUs, in some cases better than the triple-drug regimen.
+In every case, epetraborole on top of standard of care led to significant reductions in MAC CFUs.

-Additionally, we assessed epetraborole's antibacterial activity as monotherapy and in combination with standard of care in a hollowfiber system MAC model, or HFS-MAC.
+Additionally, we assessed the potential for emergence of epetraborole resistance when dosed as monotherapy and the ability of combination regimens to suppress the emergence of epetraborole resistance in a hollow fiber system MAC model, or HFS-MAC.
 The HFS model is routinely used in antibacterial development to study the pharmacodynamics of drugs using human simulated pharmacokinetics, as a tool for dose selection, and as a means to define drug exposures that lead to and prevent emergence of resistance.
 The HFS-MAC model is tailored for use against bacteria that reside within macrophages.
 Specifically, human THP-1 monocytes are infected with MAC and transferred into a hollow fiber system in which cultures could be maintained for periods of 28 days.
 Bacterial growth media flows through the system and antibacterial drug is titrated in to simulate the pharmacokinetics of that drug.
-The infected macrophages are contained within a porous "hollow-fiber" cartridge that retains the macrophages while allowing the growth media and drug to flow through the system.
+The infected macrophages are contained within a porous "hollow fiber" cartridge that retains the macrophages while allowing the growth media and drug to flow through the system.
 The cartridge contains a sampling port that allows for collection of bacteria over time throughout the experiment.
-We believe that there are four advantages of this HFS-MAC model to determine human doses to treat MAC lung disease:
+We believe that there are four advantages of this HFS-MAC model to determine human doses, to suppress resistance, and to treat MAC lung disease: